Silk Screening at MAKE

 I have gradients and shading in my artwork – can this be printed?

 Sorry – gradients and shading in artwork does not work with silk-screening.
-Silk-screening will print spot colours, while digital printing is great for gradients.
+Silk-screening is best for printing spot colours, while digital printing is great for gradients.

 Can you match pantone colours?